 To avoid this scam: If you are a parent and your son or daughter contacts you with an urgent problem from an unknown phone via WhatsApp text asking for money, call your son or daughter immediately.
 Once you confirm that it is a scam, report, delete, and block the WhatsApp scammer’s contact info.

-2. WhatsApp crypto scams
+2. WhatsApp dating scams

 Crypto scams on WhatsApp can come in all forms, but the goal is always the same: to steal your money with the promise of returns on your crypto investments.